kmindi/FBIssueExport/README.md

-## Synopsis
+**Adds an export context menu to FindBugs Bugs in Eclipse to discuss bugs on social coding platforms.**

-This eclipse plugin extends the FindBugs eclipse plugin.
+This eclipse plugin extends the [FindBugs](http://findbugs.sourceforge.net/) eclipse plugin.
+It uses the web form(s) to create issues; it currently does not rely on [Mylyn](http://www.eclipse.org/mylyn/) at the moment.
+I dont know if this is a feature or a bug :P.
-It adds an export feature to export found bugs to popular social coding platforms like GitHub or Bitbucket.

-## Example Screenshots

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation